oskarw7/Solving-mazes/README.md

 # Maze Solving Methods

-A comprehensive comparison and implementation of different maze solving algorithms including Depth-First Search (DFS), A*, and Q-Learning with neural network-based heuristic learning.
+A comprehensive comparison and implementation of different maze-solving algorithms including Depth-First Search (DFS), A*, and Q-Learning with neural network-based heuristic learning.

 ![Algorithms comparison](images/readme.png)